 Who Should I Email for Absences?

+Preschool Natalie Kirsch kirschn@shencsd.com

-Preschool - 4 th Anita Baker bakera@shencsd.com $5^{th} - 8^{th}$ Wendy Palmer palmerw@shencsd.com 9 th - 12 th Pam Nebel nebelp@shencsd.com
+JK - 4 th Anita Baker bakera@shencsd.com

+5 th - 8 th Wendy Palmer palmerw@shencsd.com

+9 th - 12 th & Flex Education Pam Nebel nebelp@shencsd.com

-Passes - Students who need to leave school during the school day must receive a pass from the office and have a note signed by the student's parent, have their parent telephone the office, email, or have their parent pick them up.
-Students who return to class or arrive after the school day has begun must submit a signed note, email, or phone call from their parent to the office for re-admission.
-Students are not released to anyone other than their parent during the school day unless the office has a note signed, email, or phone call by the student's parent.
+Passes - Students who need to leave school during the school day must receive a pass from the office and have a note signed by the student's parent/guardian, have their parent/guardian telephone the office, email, or have their parent/guardian pick them up.
+Students who return to class or arrive after the school day has begun must submit a signed note, email, or phone call from their parent/guardian to the office for re-admission.
+Students are not released to anyone other than their parent/guardian during the school day unless the office has a note signed, email, or phone call by the student's parent/guardian.